The Pristine Inner Galaxy Survey (PIGS) IV: A photometric metallicity analysis of the Sagittarius dwarf spheroidal galaxy: Data

-The second sample we use is a spectroscopic follow-up from PIGS, which contains almost exclusively lower metallicity stars. \citet{arentsen2020pristine} presented the PIGS low- and medium-resolution spectroscopic follow-up of metal-poor inner Galaxy candidates, obtained with AAOmega+2dF on the AAT \citep{2004SPIE.5492..389S, 2002MNRAS.333..279L, 2006SPIE.6269E..0GS}.
-The low-resolution ($R \sim 1300$) optical and intermediate resolution ($R \sim 11\,000$) calcium triplet spectra were analysed through a full-spectrum fitting using the FERRE code\footnote{FERRE is available at \url{http://github.com/callendeprieto/ferre}} \citep{2006ApJ...636..804A}, providing effective temperatures, surface gravities, metallicities and carbon abundances (see \citealt{arentsen2020pristine} for details).
-More spectroscopic follow-up was obtained later in 2020, which has been analysed in the same way and has already been used in \citet{arentsen21}.
-In total, four AAT pointings included dedicated observations of Sgr stars (see their positions in Figure~\ref{fig:footprint}).
-These have not yet been discussed in any publication.
-The Sgr selection for the follow-up was made by adding two simple \Gaia DR2 cuts to the PIGS selection: $ (\varpi - \epsilon_{\varpi}) < 0.1$ and proper motions within 0.6 $\mathrm{mas\,yr^{-1}}$ of $\mu_{\alpha} = -2.7$ and $\mu_{\delta} = -1.35$.
-We used \Gaia DR2 as the spectroscopic follow-up was done before \Gaia EDR3.
-We also extended the Sgr selection to half a magnitude deeper ($G=17.0$) than the main PIGS sample.
+The Sgr selection for the follow-up was made by adding two simple \Gaia DR2 cuts to the PIGS selection: $ (\varpi - \epsilon_{\varpi}) < 0.1$ and proper motions within 0.6 $\mathrm{mas\,yr^{-1}}$ of $\mu_{\alpha} = -2.7$ and $\mu_{\delta} = -1.35$ no transformations like Equations~\ref{eq:pm} were applied).
+We used \Gaia DR2 because the spectroscopic follow-up was done before \Gaia EDR3, as part of the main PIGS follow-up program predating the current work.
+The Sgr selection was extended to half a magnitude deeper ($G=17.0$) than the main PIGS sample.
 Whereas the PIGS fields were observed for 2h each, two of the Sgr fields were observed for 3h, one for 2.5h and one for 1.5h.
 The CMD and metallicities of PIGS stars in our final Sgr selection are shown in the left and middle panels of Figure \ref{panel_1}.
 The cross-match between the PIGS AAT spectroscopy and our selected Sgr sample results in 426 objects (keeping only stars with good quality spectroscopic parameters, following \citealt{arentsen2020pristine}).
 Together, the APOGEE and PIGS samples cover the full metallicity range of Sgr.

 We present the radial velocities from the spectroscopic PIGS and APOGEE stars in our Sgr sample in the right-hand panel of Figure \ref{panel_1}.
 For our selection, the median APOGEE and PIGS radial velocities are $\approx 144.5\, \kms$ and $\approx 145.6\, \kms$ respectively.
 The resulting histogram shows that the radial velocities have a smooth distribution with no clear outliers, around the mean literature Sgr radial velocity of $\sim 140\, \kms$ \citep{1994Natur.370..194I}.
-The PIGS sample has a slightly higher velocity dispersion.
+The PIGS sample has a slightly higher velocity dispersion than the APOGEE sample, which is in line with the expectation that metal-poor stellar populations are typically older and more pressure-supported.
+We will further discuss this scenario in Section \ref{discussion}.